infracost/infracost-azure-devops/examples/terraform-project/README.md

-# Private Terraform module
+# Terraform/Terragrunt project (single or multi)

-This example shows how to run Infracost in Azure Pipelines with a Terraform project that uses a private Terraform module.
-This requires a secret to be added to your GitHub repository called `GIT_SSH_KEY` containing a private key so that Infracost can access the private repository.
+This example shows how to run Infracost in Azure Pipelines with multiple Terraform/Terragrunt projects, both single projects or mono-repos that contain multiple projects.

 [//]: <> (BEGIN EXAMPLE)
 ```yml